R.C. Sproul on Biblical Grounds for Divorce – Another Aaaaargh!

 I think one other ground for divorce given by the apostle Paul in the Corinthian correspondence is the case of the willful and irreparable separation of the unbeliever (1 Cor.
 7:15).
 Those are the only two grounds I find in Scripture.

-This next quote from Sproul also comes from the Ligonier website, at http://www.ligonier.org/learn/devotionals/sanctity-marriage/ It demonstrates that Sproul does indeed NOT see abuse as a grounds for divorce.
+This next quote from Sproul also comes from the Ligonier website, at http://www.ligonier.org/learn/devotionals/sanctity-marriage/ (the article has no date).
+It demonstrates that Sproul does indeed NOT see abuse as a grounds for divorce.
 Here, as you can see, he teaches that even if an abuser were to actually separate from the victim, the victim CANNOT divorce him.
 She must wait, remain married to him, unless he divorces her.

 Citing Genesis 2:24, Jesus shows God’s plan for marriage did not include divorce (Matt.
 19:4–6).
 When asked then why Moses commanded divorce, Jesus corrects the Pharisees, saying he only allowed it because of sin.
 God’s people, He teaches, may not end a marriage unless sexual immorality severs the one-flesh bond.
 In this case, a divorce is permitted but not required (vv.
 7–9).
 The offending spouse must be forgiven, but the offended party does not have to stay married.